-The District's defined benefit OPEB plan, provides OPEB for all permanent full-time general and public safety employees of the District.
-The plan is a single employer defined benefit OPEB plan administered by the District.
-Article 11 of the State Compiled Statutes grants the authority to establish and amend the benefit terms and financing requirements to the District Board.
-No assets are accumulated in a trust that meets the criteria in paragraph 4 of Statement 75.
+The District administers a defined benefit OPEB plan that provides OPEB for all permanent full-time general employees of the District.
+The plan is a single-employer defined benefit OPEB plan (the Plan) administered by Article 11 of the State Compiled Statutes, which grants the authority to establish and amend the benefit terms and financing requirements to the District's Board, subject to applicable collective bargaining and employment agreements, and Board of Education policy.
+The Plan does not issue a separate financial report since there are no assets legally segregated for the sole purpose of paying benefits under the Plan.
+No assets are accumulated in a trust that meets the criteria in paragraph 4 of GASB Statement No. 75.